What Does a Training and Development Specialist Do?

 Training specialists assess training needs through surveys, interviews with employees and by talking to managers.
 They use the best training approach for the topic and the audience, which may include classroom instruction, audiovisuals, role-playing or individual computer sessions.
 Training can be in person, online or a hybrid of the two.

 Flexibility is the key.
-Training specialists must be able to coach different types of people and figure out how they learn.
+In order to coach different types of people, training specialists must figure out how each person learns.

 If this sounds like you, keep reading to learn more.